ElementsProject/elementsproject.github.io/features/confidential-transactions/addresses.md

 </div>

-And then creating a confidential address by adding a blinding pubkey to it (Note that the pubkey here is arbitrarily chosen for illustration purpose, wou will need to use your own unique pubkey corresponding to your blinding private key in practice)
+And then creating a confidential address by adding a blinding pubkey to it (Note that the pubkey here is arbitrarily chosen for the purpose of illustration, you will need to use your own unique pubkey corresponding to your blinding private key in practice)

 ~~~~
 elements-cli createblindedaddress XCSVzf6jD4p3GUg1XLxTYkzZvH1CHrjvDA 02b0d67f275cc93ca2ac507375a1112982e8b50a627c3becb66a2ff27bc4fad0ac
 ~~~~

-We get confidential P2SH address as a result:
+We get a confidential P2SH address as a result:

 <div class="console-output">
 Azpom1jJ3mGZzLwiB1bqkvAiRn1givCZ8WhWuY2BmUQMqqjq4uzbF9SNWy5icEq2yqsQCUd8u2epStKL